A-Zalt/better-commando/README.md

 ```
 (both bots and dm are false by default)

-You can also add the edit handler to handle the message editing.
+You can also add the edit handler to handle message editing.
 ```typescript
 commandoportable.handleredit(client)
 //or you can customize the handler: